-The hallucinatory details of Velasco's story require a fuller telling than I can offer; it includes his encounter with prescient sea gulls, the ghost of his mate, and towards the 10th day, his best friend Jaime Majarrés converses with him through the night.
+The hallucinatory details of Velasco's story require a fuller telling than I can offer here.
+It includes his encounter with prescient sea gulls, the ghost of his mate, and towards the 10th day, his best friend Jaime Majarrés converses with him through the night.
 Do these visitations haunt the young sailor as testifies against corruption despite pressure from the military?
 This solitary tale is not unlike Gabriel Marquez' novels that depict magical appearances, heroes tormented by guilt, and a corrupt magical state.

-According to Gabriele Marquez his stories are not examples of magical realism.
-It would be better to consider the narratives "fantastically accurate."
-In a reflection of Gabriel Marquez' legacy, Rushdie cautions us not to forget about magic in the service of truth (2014).
+According to Gabriele Marquez, his stories are not examples of magical realism.
+Consider them "fantastically accurate."
+Rushdie cautions us not to forget about magic in the service of truth (2014).
 The point Gabriel Marquez also makes in his Nobel Prize speech, "The Solitude of Latin America," is more about the blurry line between magic and truth.
 The distinction is a matter of perspective: what is the difference between a hallucination and a spectral visit?
 What are the politics of either?
 It is the West's insistence on maintaining this divide that drives Savransky to call ‘solitary’ the "entities whose epistemological and ontological status" remains ambivalent."
 (2012, 352)